bitboody/bitboody.github.io/README.md

 # Boody's Computer

 My very own website.
-Designed to (somewhat) mimic The looks of Windows XP.
+Designed to (somewhat) mimic the looks and feels of Windows XP.

 Credit for most of the taskbar code goes to: <a href="https://github.com/faisalAkhtar/">faisalAkhtar</a>